Date of Degree

 Copyright 2010 Zhiguo Wang

 Wang, Zhiguo.
-"Mechanical and optical methods for breast cancer imaging." dissertation, University of Iowa, 2010.
+"Mechanical and optical methods for breast cancer imaging."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.